Historicism: Hegelian

 Hegel viewed the realization of human freedom as the ultimate purpose of history, which could be achieved only through the creation of the perfect state.
 Historical progress toward this state would occur through a dialectical process: the tension between the purpose of humankind (freedom) and humankind's current condition would produce the attempt by humankind to change its condition to one more in accord with its nature.
 However, because humans are often not aware of the goal of humanity and history, the process of achieving freedom is necessarily one of self-discovery.

 Hegel saw progress toward freedom as conducted by the "spirit" (Geist), a seemingly supernatural force that directs all human actions and interactions.
 Yet Hegel makes clear that the spirit is a mere abstraction that comes into existence "through the activity of finite agents".
-Thus, Hegel's determining forces of history may not have a metaphysical nature, though many of his opponents and interpreters have understood him as holding metaphysical and determinist views.
+Thus, Hegel's determining forces of history may not have a metaphysical nature, though many of his opponents and interpreters have understood him as holding metaphysical and deterministic views.

 Hegel's historicism also suggests that any human society and all human activities such as science, art, or philosophy, are defined by their history.
 Consequently, their essence can be sought only by understanding said history.
 The history of any such human endeavor, moreover, not only continues but also reacts against what has gone before; this is the source of Hegel's famous dialectic teaching usually summarized by the slogan "thesis, antithesis, and synthesis".
 (Hegel did not use these terms, although Johann Fichte did.)
 Hegel's famous aphorism, "Philosophy is the history of philosophy", describes it bluntly.